Early Life and Education of Lady Gaga: A Complete Timeline

 January 2007: End of Relationship with Rob Fusari

-In January 2007, Lady Gaga's relationship with Rob Fusari ended.
+In January 2007, Lady Gaga's relationship with producer Rob Fusari ended.

-During its Fall 2010 semester, the University of Virginia College of Arts and Sciences introduced a writing course titled "GaGa for Gaga: Sex, Gender, and Identity" exploring gender and sexual identity through the lens of Lady Gaga.
+During its Fall 2010 semester, the University of Virginia College of Arts and Sciences introduced a writing course titled "GaGa for Gaga: Sex, Gender, and Identity", focusing on Gaga's influence on gender and sexual identity.

 2010: Friendship with Alexander McQueen

-In 2010, Lady Gaga became friends with British fashion designer Alexander McQueen shortly before his suicide, and became known for wearing his designs, particularly his towering armadillo shoes.
+Lady Gaga became friends with British fashion designer Alexander McQueen shortly before his suicide in 2010, and became known for wearing his designs.

-In July 2011, Lady Gaga met actor Taylor Kinney while filming the music video for "You and I" and began dating him.
-Kinney played her love interest in the video.
+In July 2011, Lady Gaga met and started dating actor Taylor Kinney while filming the "You and I" music video.

-In early 2011, the University of South Carolina launched a course titled "Lady Gaga and the Sociology of the Fame" to examine the sociological dimensions of Lady Gaga's fame.
+In early 2011, sociologist Mathieu Deflem of the University of South Carolina launched a course titled "Lady Gaga and the Sociology of the Fame" to explore sociologically relevant dimensions of her fame.

 February 2015: Engagement to Taylor Kinney